SaiSindhuja197/mslearn-fabric/Instructions/Labs/gs-apache-spark.md

 ## Let's Get Started with Fabric Portal

-1. In the Lab VM, click on the **Microsoft Edge** browser, which is available on the desktop.
+1. In the LabVM, click on the **Microsoft Edge** browser, which is available on the desktop.

    ![08](./Images2/azure2.png)